DataLinq Roadmap

 This page is the public roadmap snapshot.
 It describes direction, not shipped behavior.
 For current product behavior, use the usage docs, support matrices, and changelog.

-This page tracks the current repo documentation branch.
+This page tracks the current documentation snapshot.
 If you are comparing against an already-published NuGet version, check the changelog for the exact release boundary.

 DataLinq is currently a source-generated, immutable-first ORM for MySQL, MariaDB, and SQLite.
 The current public shape is: